travis-ci/docs-travis-ci-com/user/enterprise/user-management-in-admin.md

 ---

-Travis CI Enterprise (TCIE) offers a new tab for admin users, the **User Activity** tab, where admin users can see active users and suspend or unsuspend specific users.
+Travis CI Enterprise (TCIE) offers a new tab for admin users utilizing `admin-v2`, the **User Activity** tab, where admin users can see `active` or `inactive` users and suspend or unsuspend specific users.

+> Note: An `active` user is a user who utilizes the system and not necessarily a user consuming a license.

 This section describes how to obtain and use an Organizational-level token.

 ## Obtain Organization-level token

 A new token authorization method was introduced in Travis API **org.token**.
 An organization-level access token that grants permissions to perform platform-level administrative commands via APIs.

 Travis CI Enterprise platform admin users require a list of active and inactive user accounts to make informed decisions about whether to suspend accounts.
 TCIE admin users can now obtain and regenerate organization-level tokens (OTP secured).
 Each token has a predefined permission.
 Currently, there are two possible usages for Organization-level tokens: checking user activity and suspending or unsuspending users in the organization.

-## How to use Organization-level tokens

 Navigate to the API Tokens section at the bottom of the Travis admin V2 Organization page.
 Under the Organization tab, scroll down to the **API** section.